shouldjs/should.js/Readme.md

 ```
 ## .enumerable(name[, value])

-Assert a property exists, is enumerable, and has optional value (compare using `.eql`):
+Assert a property exists, is enumerable, and has an optional value (compare using `.eql`):
 ```javascript
 'asd'.should.not.have.enumerable('0');
 user.should.have.enumerable('name');